Skip Navigation

 On Corsica's west coast, Torraccia is a small, peaceful site set back from the sea but within easy reach of two sandy beaches (5 minutes drive).
 There are wonderful panoramic views down to Chiuni beach and the neighbouring valley, as well as the soaring mountain peaks of the interior.
 This is a pleasantly relaxed place to retreat after a day at the beach or an excursion up the hills.
 The site caters for around 70 touring pitches, most on grass and with decent shade, and also offers accommodation to rent in the form of bungalows and camping pods.

-Camping U Prunelli
+Camping U Sommalu

 Camping U-Farniente de Pertamina Village